salvgal/ConnectionManager/README.md

 Assignment2: Create a Message passing in a centralized environment using Java IO Pipes.
 A asynchronous message passing between more than 2 peers for both primitives and Objects.

 Project1: Create an immaginary story of students that go to the college by bus, walking, and commuting.
-A Multithreading application where all these objects are threads that have to compete for the shared synchronized resources.
+A Multithreading application where the characters of the story are threads that have to run their story and compete for the shared synchronized resources.

 Project2: Use of the Project1 in a Client-Server distributed system usign Java Sockets.
-The client run the thread that connect to the server by sockets and the server run the required tasks.
-Final output have to be the same of Project1 but ordered by the client and run by the server.
+The client run the threads that connect to the server by sockets and the server execute the required tasks.
+Final output have to be the same of Project1 but requested by the client and committed by the server.